 New York Leads Rental Boom, with Texas’ Largest Metros Right on Its Tail

-The rental apartment boom is in full swing and it stretches from coast to coast.
+The rental apartment boom is in full swing and it stretches from coast to coast, Charlotte, NC, to Washington, DC, Atlanta, GA to Portland, OR.
 As an all-time favorite playground for developers, New York’s expansion knows no bounds.
 With more than 17,000 units delivered in 2016 and nearly 27,000 apartment homes scheduled for completion this year, the New York-Newark-Jersey City metropolitan area plays big.
 And it has every reason to as, even with this huge wave of new apartments entering the market, occupancy is still high in the metro area, approx. 97.5% according to data from Yardi Matrix.

 Manhattan is still king of New York apartment construction, but only a couple dozen units sets it apart from the runner-up, Brooklyn.
 Both boroughs will see approx. 7,000 new units added to their rental inventories in 2017, with Queens landing in third place as 4,165 units are on schedule to enter the market.
 Jersey City, where rents are flatlining, will also add a consistent 2,000 new units, furthering the prospect of a softening rental market.